chicupatel-developer/University-Admin/README.md

 ---> [Signin]
 	- User can sign-in
-	- after successful sign-in, Token, Role and other User's information is stored on Client side and menu options are displayed as per User's Role
+	- after successful sign-in, Token, Role and other User's information is stored on Client side and menu options are displayed as per User's Role and redirects to Home page
 	- after un-successful sign-in, error message is displayed
-    - after successful sign-in, success message is displayed and redirects to Home page ** exceptions handling
+	** exceptions handling

 ---> [Registration]